Skip to content

 Wall-mounted: stable, airy, ideal for small rooms.
 Freestanding: more flexible.
 For tall models (>180 cm): always secure to the wall for safety.

 Up to 250 cm is practical — higher shelves are difficult to reach.
-Use a step ladder for cabinets above 180 cm.
+Use a step ladder for units over 180 cm.

 How do I style a bookshelf minimally?